clicon/clixon-docs/xml.rst

    x1 = xml_dup(x0);

-In these cases, the new object ``x1`` can be inserted into other trees.
+In these cases, the new object ``x1`` can be use as a separate tree for insertion, for example.

 Searching in XML
 =================